oddbird/oddsite/content/2016/07/12/open-design.rst

 and daily client feedback,
 but designing a site in the open is new to us.
 Luckily, `we're not the first to do it`_.
-There's a broad range of oen-design practices, so we'll mix-and-match to see what works for us.
+There's a broad range of open-design practices, so we'll mix-and-match to see what works for us.

 We decided to re-design our live site,